The concept is simple: companies want information to help them market their products, and they’re willing to pay people for that information.

 - Opportunities.
 There are multiple ways to earn on the site, including videos and paid emails.

 - High withdrawal minimum.
-Vindale is not a good option if you need money fast.
+Vindale is not a good option if you need money today.
 Think of it as more of a long-term relationship if you want to take online surveys.

 - Email bombardment.
 You’ll want to use a separate email account when you sign up for Vindale, because you should expect to get bombarded.
 Yes, you can tweak settings to cater to your specific options, but it’s much easier to manage everything if you use a dedicated email account.